 The Ultimate List of Digital Marketing Terms

-This digital marketing glossary is the most extensive list of marketing terminology, lingo, acronyms, and buzzwords available on the web.
+This digital marketing glossary is the most extensive list of digital marketing terms, lingo, acronyms, and buzzwords available on the web.
 It is the culmination of years of studying and learning the industry, and it took over 3 months to put together.
 Below you will find a some of the most common digital marketing terms, many of which are specific to SEO, PPC, and web design specialties.
-Did I miss any key terms?
-If so email me at john[at]geekpoweredstudios.com and I will add them!
+Did we miss any digital marketing terms?
+If so, get in touch with us by filling out a contact form and we will add them!

 301 Redirect – A method of redirecting a visitor from one web page to another web page.
 This type of redirect is to be used for permanent redirects (example: you own websiteA.com and websiteB.com but you only want one website.
 You would 301 redirect all of the traffic from websiteB.com to websiteA.com so that all visitors end up on websiteA.com)